blinkletter/UsingGAMESS/7_Butadiene.md

 ## Finding A Transition State

-The peak of the energy barrier, between a C–C torsion of 100˚ and 105˚, is the transition state for converting between the “*trans*” and “*cis*” conformers of butadiene.
+The peak of the energy barrier, between a C–C torsion of 100˚ and 105˚, is the transition state for converting between the *s-trans* and *s-cis* conformers of butadiene.
 Can we find the exact point at which we reach maximum energy along then path of change.

 The coordinate that we are changing is the torsion angle along the central C–C bond.
 We have scanned that coordinate between 0˚ and 180˚.
 Scanning in this way is a good way to get close to a T.S.
 Each scan point is an optimized structure for that give torsion value.
 So all other coordinates have been minimized in energy (we hope) for each step in the scan.
 In theory, we are following the lowest energy path (a valley) uphill and down over a saddle point (a mountain pass).
 The saddle point is the transition state.
 There is one direction (coordinate) that takes you up and then down in energy.
 All other coordinates will only take you uphill (assuming that they are at minimum energy values after them optimization).